New Math: Reception

 But by the early 1970s, the New Math initiative ran into problems.
 Mathematicians, physicists, members of professional societies, economists, and industrial leaders criticized the reforms as being suitable for neither schoolteachers nor students.
 Many teachers struggled to understand the new materials, let alone teach them.
 Parents, who had problems helping their children with homework, also opposed the reforms.
 In particular, the abandonment of classical geometry and an emphasis on formalism and abstraction were the main target of complaints.
 One member of the Lichnerowicz Commission in France asked, "Should we teach outdated mathematics to less intelligent children?"
 Lichnerowicz resigned and the commission was disbanded in 1973.

 The New Math was criticized by experts, too.
 In a 1965 essay, physicist Richard Feynman argued, "first there must be freedom of thought; second, we do not want to teach just words; and third, subjects should not be introduced without explaining the purpose or reason, or without giving any way in which the material could be really used to discover something interesting.
 I don't think it is worthwhile teaching such material."
 In a 1971 article, mathematician René Thom rejected the New Math as "a test of memory that poisons intelligence" because of its complete neglect of intuition.
 Despite his contempt for classical geometry (he once declared "Down with Euclid!" at a meeting), mathematician Jean Dieudonné denounced the New Math as an "aggressive and stupid" method of teaching.
 In his 1973 book, Why Johnny Can't Add: the Failure of the New Math, mathematician and historian of mathematics Morris Kline observed that it was "practically impossible" to learn new mathematical creations without first understanding the old ones, and that "abstraction is not the first stage, but the last stage, in a mathematical development."
 Kline criticized the authors of the New Math textbooks, not for their mathematical faculty, but rather their narrow approach to mathematics, and their limited understanding of pedagogy and educational psychology.
-Mathematician and author George F. Simmons wrote in the algebra section of his textbook Precalculus Mathematics in a Nutshell (1981) that the New Math produced students who had "heard of the commutative law, but did not know the multiplication table."
+Mathematician and author George F. Simmons wrote in the algebra section of his textbook Precalculus Mathematics in a Nutshell (1981) that by focusing on form rather than substance, the New Math produced students who had "heard of the commutative law, but did not know the multiplication table."
 Mathematician Laurent Schwartz described the new reforms as "very poor" pedagogy.
 For him, "The goal of mathematics is not to prove rigorously things that everyone knows.
 Instead, the goal is to find rich results and then, in order to make sure they are true, to prove them."
 Mathematician Gustave Choquet explained that the results of the New Math were "bound to be catastrophic" as it ignored the previous knowledge, needs, and motivation of students, the training of teachers, and the writing of suitable textbooks.
 Nor were there any attempts to apply mathematics to the sciences and engineering disciplines.

 In 1999, Time magazine placed New Math on a list of the 100 worst ideas of the 20th century.